oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/3-create-and-connect-to-an-oci-compute-instance/create-and-connect-to-an-oci-compute-instance.md

       ![Mac spotlight search terminal](images/mac-spotlight-search-terminal.png)

 3. This step is only required on Mac and Linux, if you're using a Windows machine please skip to the next step.
-In order to use the SSH key we've downloaded previously, we need to make sure the key file stored with secure access permissions.
+In order to use the SSH key we've downloaded previously, we need to make sure the key file is stored with secure access permissions.

-Please note: In this lab we are using the file name `ssh-key-2022-08-01.key` to refer to the key file.
+      > **Note:** In this lab we are using the file name `ssh-key-2022-08-01.key` to refer to the key file.
 Your file name will be different and you will have to replace the file name place holder in the commands with the proper file name.

       1. In the terminal window, change the current directory to the directory where you've stored the download key file.
-This is usually the `Download` folder or if you have saved the key file in a different location, use the following command to move to that location:
+This is usually the `Downloads` folder  (if you saved the key file in a different location, please use that folder's name instead of Downloads).
+Use the following command to move to that location:

          ```bash
          % <copy>cd Downloads</copy>